DIY Valentine Straws using Cricut

-Valentine's day happens to be one of my favorite holidays (who am I kidding, any holiday is my favorite holiday), particularly because Greg and I celebrated it as our anniversary for the past 5 years.
+Valentine's day happens to be one of my favorite holidays, because Greg and I celebrated it as our anniversary for the past 5 years.
 This year will be the first year we don't celebrate it as an anniversary, but it will always be a special day to me.

-He turned around and looked at me as if he had just won the lottery and said, "What are these adorable chocolate milk mixers doing here?"
-He snatched one up quicker than you can say cowboy's-love-chocolate-milk, and drizzled at least a quarter of the carton of Hershey's Syrup (which is obviously very healthy and is 100% real chocolate, and corn syrup free) then screwed the lid back on and started to shake it all up.
+When Greg found the tiny milk jugs in the refrigerator, he turned around and looked at me as if he had just won the lottery and said, "What are these adorable chocolate milk mixers doing here?"
+He snatched one up quicker than you can say cowboy's-love-chocolate-milk, and drizzled at least a quarter of the carton of Hershey's Syrup then screwed the lid back on and started to shake it all up.

 "This is the best craft you've ever done." - This is why I love him.